jabster1/Generative-AI-Photo-Editor/README.txt

 # Single image
 ./run.sh --image images/bike_remove.jpg --prompt "remove the man on the bike in the center" --save-debug

-# Whole folder
+# Multiple People in a single image
-./run.sh --image images --prompt "remove people" --save-debug
+./run.sh --image images/yourimage.png --prompt "remove all of the people in this image" --save-debug

 # Force CPU
 ./run.sh --image images/photo.jpg --prompt "remove the truck" --cpu